we've gotten rid of the many

 or this custom double thick beveled glass staircase

 Double thick bevels are also stock bevels (ready-made), but using a thicker sheet of glass.

 The angle of the beveled edge is much more pronounced, so the rainbow effect is

 enhanced greatly.
 Another example of double thick stock bevels in my work is this beveled glass double hung window set.

 cost of custom-made bevels causes most clients who desire a

 beveled look to choose stock bevels instead.
-Stock bevels are mass
+Stock bevels

-"clusters" and geometric shapes.
-They are usually
+and geometric shapes.

-surrounded by non-beveled glass - either
+non-beveled glasses - either

 my artworks can be seen at the following pages: